(This article may or may not contain affiliate links. What does that mean?)

 When you’re ready to check out Yosemite National Park, a great, first stop is the Tunnel View Overlook.
 The hotel tour guide who recommended it told us it was the most photographed site in Yosemite and when we got there, we could see why.
 After arriving at the South Gate of the park, off Route 41, the road transforms to Wawona Road and it’s a straight 40 minute shot to the longest tunnel in California, Wawona Tunnel.
 At the end of the tunnel, on the left, is a parking lot and a walled walkway where Yosemite Valley stretches through the valley, bordered by El Capitan, Half Dome and Bridal Veil Falls.

 The Tenaya Lodge also offers half and full day tours of Yosemite Park.
 You can be one of the first to try out their open-air buses in their newly expanded fleet.
+There is also a nifty, do-it-yourself guide through Explore Better.
 There’s no better way to see El Capitan and Half Dome, unless you’re climbing them.

 As you drive out of the Tenaya Lodge parking lot onto Route 41 and see the charred remains of trees after the Railroad Fire, you remember what Ian told you, about the beautiful surrounding sequoias and how their cones couldn’t open to spawn without the power of fire.